sporto/elm-tutorial/en/07-routing/05-main-view.md

 ```

 We have the `playerId`, but we might not have the actual player record for that id.
 We filter the players' list by that id and have a case expression that show the correct view depending if the player is found or not.

+### notFoundView

+`notFoundView` is shown when no route matches.
+Note the type `Html msg` instead of `Html Msg`.
+This is because this view doesn't produce any messages so can use a generic type variable `msg` instead of and specific type `Msg`.